The amount of time you have to escape a house fire has greatly decreased in the past few decades:

-Stage 3 – “Minute 4” The Growth Stage
+Stage 3 – “Minute 4” The Peak Stage

 During this stage, the fire may have penetrated the walls, the studs may be on fire, wood and composite doors are burning, ceiling and floor joist or trusses are burning, attic rafters may be ablaze and some portions of the building may collapse.
-Also gas lines may ruptured, steel hardware may lose 30, 40 or 50% of its’ strength and concrete slabs may become damaged due to the extreme heat and incur even more damaged when cold water from the fire department is sprayed on it.
+Also, gas lines may be ruptured, steel hardware may lose 30, 40 or 50% of its’ strength, and concrete slabs may become damaged due to the extreme heat and incur even more damage when cold water from the fire department is sprayed on it.

 For anyone trapped inside the home, this is one of the most dangerous times.